-In its natural untreated state, this can be a unique, if dull and industrial looking basement flooring option.
-However, there are numerous staining and color treatments available, as well as polishing and design options that can make concrete look great in below grade spaces.
+In its natural, untreated state, this can be unique, if dull and industrial looking basement flooring option.
+However, there are numerous staining and color treatments available, as well as polishing and design options that can make concrete look great in below-grade spaces.

 The best thing about using concrete as the floor surface is that no additional materials will be required.
 You might need to use some chemicals to treat the appearance of the floor, but there are no new flooring materials being brought in, and the concrete will last indefinitely eliminating 100% of the waste from the project.

 Natural Rubber Basement Flooring

 Made from the sap of the rubber tree, natural rubber is a completely renewable resource that makes a durable, waterproof flooring which is great for basements.
 Recycled rubber is even more environmentally friendly as it is created from old car tiles, which are pulled out of landfills and given functional life again.

 At the same time, it shares the durability, moisture resistance, and mold resistance that natural rubber has.

 Ceramic Basement Tile

 Ceramic flooring is made from mostly natural clay and sediment materials that are all readily available and can be broken back down into the environment after their functional use.